 Here is a taste of what to expect if you visit Lake Bohinj in winter.

 Last year, we had an abundance of snow, making the area around Lake Bohinj a Winter Wonderland.
-Just take a look at this video to see how beautiful Lake Bohinj is under a blanket of snow.
+Just take a look at this video to see how serene and beautiful Lake Bohinj is under a blanket of snow.

-Lonely Planet has recently recognised Vogel Ski Resort (just above Lake Bohinj) as one of the most affordable ski resorts in Europe with “unforgettable views of the Julian Alps.”
+Lonely Planet has recently recognised Vogel Ski Resort (just above Lake Bohinj) as one of the most affordable ski resorts in Europe offering “unforgettable views of the Julian Alps.”
 If you are after a low-key resort, where you can give skiing a try, then Vogel is the place to go.
 And it won’t break the bank either!

-One of our favourite activities is to wrap up warm and head around Lake Bohinj for a refreshing walk.
+One of our favourite activities is to wrap up warmly and head around Lake Bohinj for a refreshing walk.
 The walk around the lake is 12km and takes about 3-4 hours.
 Bright blue skies, with the snow-capped Julian Alps reflected in the water, make this walk particularly stunning during the winter time.
-You will hardly see a soul – just you, the lake and the mountains all around.
+You will hardly see a soul – just you, the lake and the majestic mountains all around.
 Bliss.

 Cold Water Swimming

 As cold-water swimming has increased in popularity, many people come to Lake Bohinj to swim even in winter.

 These two photos were taken on consecutive days in February!

 There are many health benefits to cold water swimming, including an increased metabolism, reduction in inflammation, improved circulation, as well as giving your body a boost of happy hormones.
 Our kids are certainly in a good mood after dipping in the icy water.